camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/06-history.html.md

 ** HistoricTaskInstanceQuery **

-Get ten HistoricTaskInstances that are finished and which took the most time to complete (the longest duration) of all tasks.
+Get the ten HistoricTaskInstances that are finished and which took the most time to complete (the longest duration) of all tasks.

 ```java
 historyService.createHistoricTaskInstanceQuery()